bluesky/bluesky/doc/source/object_opi.rst

 3. when done collect all of the data

-In the future this might be extended to allow for partial collection of data and a way to stop a running fly scan.
+In the future this might be extended to allow for partial collection of data and a way to stop or pause a running fly scan.

 The required functions and attributes are